dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 * No such order exists
 * Or later, when we've implement authentication, if the order is for a different user and you're not allowed to see it

-Before we can implement the polling, we'll need to add the following directives at the top of `OrderDetails.cshtml`, typically directly under the `@page` directive:
+Before we can implement the polling, we'll need to add the following directives at the top of `OrderDetails.razor`, typically directly under the `@page` directive:

 ```html
 @using System.Threading